To The Male Critic Writing About Alicia Vikander's Boobs: Don't

 Another day, another man who completely misses the point.

-All across the world, people are gearing up to see the Tomb Raider reboot, starring Alicia Vikander.
-The film, which opened on Friday, tells the entertaining and exciting story of how a young woman living in East London discovered her calling as the ass-kicking, tomb-raiding heroine we've come to know and love, Lara Croft.
+All across the nation, people are gearing up to see the Tomb Raider reboot, starring Alicia Vikander.
+The film, which debuted on Friday, tells the entertaining and exciting story of how a young woman living in East London discovered her calling as the ass-kicking, tomb-raiding heroine we've come to know an love, Lara Croft.
 Unfortunately, this empowering journey of self discovery just wasn't sexy enough for one male critic who devoted a portion of his film review in PhillyVoice to complaining about the plumpness of Vikander's boobs.

 Advertisement